 2. Wear suitable clothing

 I can’t tell you how many girls I saw walking around the park in teeny tiny bikinis.
-If you wear a bikini at Siam Park, I guarantee you’re basically going to spend all day checking nothing has fallen out when you get to the bottom of a ride!
+If you wear a bikini at Siam, I guarantee you’re basically going to spend all day checking nothing has fallen out when you get to the bottom of a ride!
 Treat your day at Siam Park as extreme sports and dress accordingly – this is a day for your one piece.
 Whilst we’re on the subject of suitable clothing, it’s also worth considering wearing a rash vest for SPF protection if you’re visiting in the summer – our kids wore them fairly regularly on holiday anyway but we bought one at the park for Dave and it was without doubt the best thing we could have done.
 Although you will spend some time queuing in the shade, the majority of the day is going to be spent in the open – and wet.
 Your waterproof sun cream will only see you so far on this one.
 Again, you can buy rash vests in a range of sizes and colours at Siam Park but planning ahead won’t do you any harm.
 Life jackets are available for younger children to use free of charge however we took our own for Amy and she just kept it on all day for our own peace of mind.

 3. Make use of the lockers

-You really don’t want to be carrying your stuff around with you all day – you’d only have to leave it lying around at the bottom of slides risking it getting taken or just soaking wet.
+You really don’t want to be carrying your stuff around with you all day at Siam Park – you’d only have to leave it lying around at the bottom of slides risking it getting taken or just soaking wet.
 There are lockers situated around the park – 5 euro deposit and then a large locker costs 5 euros for a day’s hire, or a small one for 3 euros.
 We chose to offload our stuff fairly near the entrance but this does mean your things aren’t particularly accessible.
 We only returned to our locker once at lunch time to get some money for food and top up our sun cream.

 4. Don’t worry about towels